Accessibility

 Guests in need of first aid assistance should immediately contact the nearest staff member, including but not limited to security, usher, support concierge, or event staff member member.
 EMT’s are available on site to respond to medical emergencies.

-Guest Services is located in the center of Fan Plaza, to the north of the Merch tent.
-A secondary Guest Services counter is located at Gate 3.
+Guest Services Pods are located in the center of Fan Plaza.
+Main Guest Services is located steps away from Gate 1, to the north of the Merch tent.
+Additional Guest Services Pods are located by Gate 3 and section North 108.
 These locations offer assistance with wayfinding, accessibility seat relocations, sensory bags rentals, sensory room and quite room use, and assisting with any inquiries.

 American Sign Language (ASL) interpreters are available upon request.
 To arrange this service, please email accessibilitycoordinator@livenation.com at least 30 days before the event date.
 Be sure to include the guest’s name, event, seating location, and the size of your party.